dishsoftware/cmagneto/SeedProject/CMagneto/README.md

 🔗 GitLab repository: [https://gitlab.com/dishsoftware/cmagneto](https://gitlab.com/dishsoftware/cmagneto)

 The CMagneto framework is designed to set up CMake C++ projects with ease and enforce a unified modular structure, build logic, and tooling integration,<br>
-including VS Code, Graphviz, Qt, GoogleTest, CPack, Docker and GitLab CI.
+including VS Code, Graphviz, Qt, GoogleTest, LCOV, CPack, Docker and GitLab CI.

 > **Note:** Paths in the doc are shown relative to the project root.